 Directors’ Report (extract)

 The Group continues to utilise its technical and materials expertise to further advance its products and remain at the forefront of technology in the fields of respiratory protection, dairy milking technology and polymer engineering.
 The Group maintains its links to key universities in the US and UK and continues to work with new and existing customers and suppliers to develop its knowledge and product range.
-Total Group expenditure on research and development in the year was £8.4m (2016: £8.3m) further details of which are contained in the Strategic Report on pages 29 to 30.
+Total Group expenditure on research and development in the year was £9.7m (2017: £8.3m) further details of which are contained in the Strategic Report on page 32.

 Strategic Report (extract 1)

 Chief Executive Officer’s Review (extract)